ITMax2026/Active-Directory-Lab/13 - Zero Trust Governance with Conditional Access Policies/README.md

-Based on the formatting style provided in your image, here is the laboratory guide for implementing the Zero Trust security model.

-***

 # 1. Part 1: 'Break Glass' Account
 *Before enforcing restrictive policies, you must ensure you can never lock yourself out of the tenant.*